 How to Make Gingerbread

 Mixing gingerbread is just like preparing a cake batter.
+The batter for this recipe will be a bit thinner than a traditional batter.

 You can alter the spice according to your preference.
 Cinnamon, cloves or other warming spices work well and will give this easy dessert more of a spice cake character.